-Golf carts may be rented by spectators during the regional and sectional play if available.
+Cart availability during regional and sectional tournament will be determined by the tournament manager and golf course.
 Golf carts are not to interfere with the integrity of play and must adhere to all tournament and local golf course policies.

 D. State Final Practice Round